-Going it alone on your job search?
-You might want to re-think that and join a job club.
-Here’s why.
-Job club members enjoy many benefits that pass the solo job seeker by.
-Job club members:
+Going it alone in your job search?
+You might want to re-think that and join a job club because members enjoy many benefits that elude solo job seekers.
+They:

 - Find jobs up to four times faster.